A combinatorial formula for the coefficient of $q$ in Kazhdan-Lusztig polynomials: The moment graph of Coxeter groups

 \section{The moment graph of Coxeter groups}

 We recall the definition of moment graphs and of the related sheaves from \cite{Fie2}.
 Recall that $\frh$ is the reflection faithful representation of $W$ introduced in Section \ref{secCG}.

-\begin{definition} The moment graph $\calG:=\calG(W,\frh)$ of a Coxeter group $W$ is a labelled directed graph defined as follows.
+\begin{definition} The \emph{moment graph} $\calG:=\calG(W,\frh)$ of a Coxeter group $W$ is a labelled directed graph defined as follows.
 The set of vertices is the set of elements of $W$.
 Two vertices $v,w$ are connected by an arrow $v\raw w$ if $w>v$ and there exists a reflection $t\in T$ such that $w=vt$.
-We label this edge by $\alpha_t\in \frh^*$, where $\alpha_t$ is the positive root corresponding to $t$. \end{definition}
+We label this edge by $\alpha_t\in \frh^*$, where $\alpha_t$ is the positive root corresponding to $t$.\footnote{Note that this differs from \cite{Fie2} since we use right multiplication by reflections (instead of left) to label the edges of $\calG$.} \end{definition}